 Meet the team

-Crossroads Care Surrey is led by CEO, Christine Cleveland.
-The senior management team leads in the important areas of Care Operations, Finance and Human Resources.
+Crossroads Care Surrey is led by CEO, Terry Hawkins.
+The senior management team leads in the important areas of Care Operations, Finance, Human Resources and Marketing Communications & Fundraising.
 The charity is governed by a team of trustees who all have expertise and skills from the workplace to guide our charitable work towards a vision where all unpaid carers are supported and recognised for the role they have in our society.

 Top image: left to right: